 1. “better expressive with writing” means “can most certainly converse but would rather be a writer”

-3. “prefer conversation one-on-one or in small groups” means “they know that meaningful connection and helpful input comes as a matter of quality and not quantity”
+3. “prefer conversation one-on-one or in small groups” means “they know that meaningful connection and helpful input come as a matter of quality and not quantity”

 4.”dislike speaking on the phone” means “time for the much-needed alone and recharge time” (see no.2)

-If this is weakness, then I’m more than happy to have it.
+If this is a weakness, then I’m more than happy to have it.

 6. “they truly value and love those who not just won’t spite them for their introversion but love them exactly for it”